dogweather/forkful/content/en/kotlin/good-coding-practices/handling-errors.md

 weight: 16
 ---

-## What & Why?
-Handling errors is how your code deals with problems that pop up during execution—like handling a curveball without dropping it.
-Programmers do it to prevent crashes and give users a smooth experience.

 ## How to:
 Kotlin provides `try`, `catch`, `finally`, and `throw` to manage errors.
 Here's how you use them: